ghassanmas/tutor-contrib-cloudflared/README.md

 ### 2.3.2 Login and Initialization

-First build the image by `tutor iamges build cloudfalred`
+First build the image by `tutor images build cloudflared`

 `tutor local do init --limit=cloudflared`